Admission and Financial Aid

 In addition, to qualify for any of the programs subsidized by the federal government, a student must be a citizen or an eligible non-citizen and apply for federal aid using the FAFSA.

 A student is normally eligible for Bowdoin aid for a maximum of eight semesters of study.
-The College's Financial Aid Committee may award a ninth semester of aid if circumstances warrant it and approved by the dean’s office in cooperation with the Financial Aid Committee.
+The College's Financial Aid Committee may offer a ninth semester of aid if circumstances warrant it and approved by the dean’s office in cooperation with the Financial Aid Committee.
+Upon completion of their degree requirements, students must graduate and cannot enroll for additional semesters, even if they have been enrolled for fewer than eight semesters and regardless of if they are recipients of federal, state, or institutional financial aid.
+In addition, students should not avoid registering for necessary courses to prolong their enrollment.

 Determination of Need

-Bowdoin determines a student's financial aid award from information submitted on the CSS Profile, FAFSA, and federal income tax returns and/or other requested documents (see Financial Aid Instructions).
+Bowdoin determines a student's financial aid eligibility from information submitted on the CSS Profile, FAFSA, and federal income tax returns and/or other requested documents (see Financial Aid Instructions).

-Parents or legal guardians are responsible for the student's educational expenses, according to their financial ability to contribute.
+Parents are responsible for the student's educational expenses, according to their financial ability to contribute.
 Divorce or separation of a student’s parents does not absolve either parent from this obligation.

 Bowdoin’s need-based financial aid formula considers a student’s assets when evaluating need for institutional grant resources.
-The formula also takes into consideration the number of dependents in the family household, as well as the number of dependents enrolled in undergraduate degree programs.
+The formula also takes into consideration the number of dependents in the family household, as well as the number of dependents enrolled on a full-time basis for a maximum of eight semesters in undergraduate degree programs.

 Students are also expected to contribute to the cost of education by earning income during the summer and over the course of the academic year.
 This expected student contribution will vary depending upon current policies.

-The sum of these resources when subtracted from Bowdoin's cost determines the student's need and Bowdoin's financial aid award.
+The sum of these resources when subtracted from Bowdoin's cost determines the student's need and eligibility for Bowdoin's financial aid funding.

-Approximately 250 entering students receive financial aid awards each year to help meet their expenses.
-Recently these awards have ranged from $1,000 to over $66,000.
-Normally, financial aid recipients receive an award with their letter of Admission to the College.
-Awards become final after trustees approve the academic year costs and students complete all required documents.
+Approximately 250 entering students receive financial aid each year to help meet their expenses.
+Recently these offers have ranged from $1,600 to over $80,000.
+Normally, financial aid recipients receive an aid decision with their letter of admission to the College.
+Financial aid offers become final after trustees approve the academic year costs and students complete all required documents.

 All continuing students applying for aid must submit all required application material by the published deadlines each year.
-Grant awards change each year as a function of changes in costs, family income, and net worth including home and business equity, family size, and number of children attending undergraduate college on a full-time basis.
+Need-based scholarship amounts change each year as a function of changes in costs, family income, and net worth including home and business equity, family size, and number of children attending undergraduate college on a full-time basis.
 For a more complete description of Bowdoin's financial aid program, visit the Office of Student Aid website.

 Bowdoin National Merit Scholars

-Current Bowdoin National Merit Scholars with continued demonstrated financial need each year at Bowdoin receive a renewable $2,000 award.
+Current Bowdoin National Merit Scholars with continued demonstrated financial need each year at Bowdoin receive a renewable $2,000 scholarship.
 Remaining financial need is met with grant and a modest level of employment.
-Recipients of these awards who do not demonstrate financial need at Bowdoin receive a $1,000 recognition award, renewable each year.
-Beginning with Fall 2020 all new recipients will receive $1,000 annually regardless of need level.
+Recipients of these scholarships who do not demonstrate financial need at Bowdoin receive a $1,000 instead, renewable each year.
+Beginning in fall 2020, all new recipients receive $1,000 annually regardless of need level.

 While loans are no longer part of a standard financial aid offer, most students may borrow to supplement other resources and defray the family’s share of educational costs.
-Federal Direct Loan or Bowdoin Student Loan monies are typically available.
-Bowdoin helps determine which student loan program will best meet a student's needs.
+Federal Direct Loan monies are typically available for those eligible for Federal student aid programs.

 Bowdoin's student employment program offers a wide variety of opportunities to undergraduates, including direct employment at Bowdoin and at outside agencies represented on the campus or located in the community.
 Employment opportunities are open to all students who are interested and able to work.
 For students choosing to have the Student Employment Office assign them a campus job, the First-Year Job Placement Program (FYJPP) assigns students to positions prior to their arrival in the fall.
 There are over 2,500 campus jobs available in College departments and offices.
 The annual student payroll currently stands at more than $1,900,000.